About

 Formalization of AAHLT as a non-profit, with established board governance, compensated staff and 501c3 status

-Retained MASH to manage rental facilities
+Retained MASH and Graceful Touch Transitional Services to manage rental facilities and provide supportive services